Hooked Fisherman

 Pros

-Clear tip adds sensitivity for a fiberglass/graphite blend
+Clear tip adds sensitivity to a fiberglass/graphite blend

-5'6" length is ideal for small-stream trout fishing in tight cover
+5'6" length is well suited to small-stream trout fishing in tight cover

 Lifetime warranty